particle-iot/docs/src/content/datasheets/app-notes/an041-scheduling.md

 If you use a "next" value instead of "last" when the next crosses the rollover, your code will execute continuously until the rollover occurs, which is definitely not what you want.

+### System.millis()

+There is also the similarly named but different `System.millis()`.
+This is also a millisecond counter with the same rules, except it returns a `uint64_t`, an unsigned 64-bit integer.
+This is handy because it will never roll over to 0.
+However, because of the larger size of the variable and the difficulty in printing it in log messages (see [sprintf](/cards/firmware/other-functions/sprintf/#sprintf)) it's often easier to use the 32-bit and use the technique to avoid issues with rollover.

 ### More than one interval